You are reading ChinaImportal's Newsletter!

 More About Cascadia Seller Solutions

 Cascadia Seller Solutions is a boutique consulting firm based out of the Pacific Northwest that is dedicated to helping small to medium sized businesses succeed with selling on Amazon.
-Our primary areas of competency are:
+Our primary areas of competency are:1) Amazon accounts management; a shared risk model in which we guide the company through the best ways to grow their Amazon selling business for a portion of the net receipts;

 2) Building a brand from the ground up, inclusive of global sourcing, product testing and inspections, Customs/freight, and marketing; and